-Pennsylvania's Early Learning Resource Centers (ELRCs) provide a single point-of-contact for families, early learning service providers, and communities to gain information and access services that support high-quality child care and early learning programs.
+Pennsylvania's Early Learning Resource Centers (ELRCs) provide a single point-of-contact for families, early childhood education professionals, and communities to get information and access services that support high-quality child care and early learning programs.

 Services for Families

-ELRCs can help families find the best child care for their children.
-They offer links to services like:
+ELRCs can help families find the best early childhood education program for their children.
+ELRCs offer links to services like:

 - PA Pre-K Counts and Head Start

-Through the ELRC, child care professionals can obtain support in building quality outcomes for children by working with quality coaches to achieve Keystone STAR 3 and 4 status, building connections with community partners, and supporting children and families in accessing additional services, such as PA Pre-K Counts, Head Start, home-visiting, and Early Intervention.
+Through the ELRC, early childhood education (ECE) professionals can get supports in building quality outcomes for children by working with quality coaches to achieve Keystone STAR 3 and 4 status.
+ECE professionals can build connections with community partners, and support children and families in accessing additional services, like PA Pre-K Counts, Head Start, home-visiting, and Early Intervention.